wofsauge/IsaacDocs/beta/docs/Entity.md

 [ ](#){: .abp .tooltip .badge }
 #### boolean HasEntityFlags ( int Flags ) {: .copyable aria-label='Functions' }

-Returns true, if the entity has all named <a href="group__enums.html#gae47225424cc0ecbe50e6c49c44565b45">EntityFlags</a> set.
+Returns true, if the entity has all named [EntityFlags](../enums/EntityFlag) set.

 ???- example "Example Code"
-    This code prints something in the console, if the entity has a specific <a class="el" href="group__enums.html#gae47225424cc0ecbe50e6c49c44565b45">EntityFlag</a>.
+    This code prints something in the console, if the entity has a specific [EntityFlags](../enums/EntityFlag).
     ```lua
     if entity:HasEntityFlags(EntityFlag.FLAG_CONFUSION) then
     print("This entity is confused!")
     end
     ```
- WRONG PARSING
-{: .wrongParsing }
 ___
 ### HasFullHealth () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }